ActuarialIntelligence/KDBADXandLogAnalytics/README.md

 ```
 ## ADX Ingestion Paths

-The following Diagram describes the high level data-flows possible of, to ADX.
+The following Diagram describes the high level data-flows possible of KDB data, to ADX, via the use of EXE and/or Microservice.

 ![Screenshot](IngestionFromKDB.png)